-- The option for people who want to work across platforms is going to be our web-based solution.
+- The option for people who want to work across platforms will be our web-based solution.

-- At its initial launch we can support desktop then move to tablet and mobile, and then a mobile application and that should give us coverage across all the desktop environments and all the all the mobile and tablet configurations.
+- At its initial launch, we can support desktop, then move to tablet, mobile, and then a mobile application, and that should give us coverage across all the desktop environments and all the mobile and tablet configurations.

 Q: When will the iPhone Companion work properly?

-- I do understand the iOS version of our companion has had some reliability issues and we’ve been working on that over the last couple of months.
+- I understand our companion’s iOS version has had some reliability issues, and we’ve been working on that over the last couple of months.

-- We have an update which is in the final stages of testing which is going to be released I at the end of this month or early April that’s going to address some of the largest reliability problems.
+- We have an update that is in the final stages of testing, which is going to be released at the end of this month or early April.
+That’s going to address some of the largest reliability problems.